-A hot and dense phase of nuclear matter, the quarkgluon plasma (QGP), is expected to form in the ultrarelativistic heavy-ion collisions at Relativistic Heavy-ion Collider (RHIC) and the Large Hadron Collider (LHC) energies.
+A hot and dense phase of nuclear matter, the quark-gluon plasma (QGP), is expected to form in the ultrarelativistic heavy-ion collisions at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC) energies.
 Probing and characterizing the bulk properties of QGP is a field of high contemporary interest.
-Heavy quarks (HQs) [1-12] such as charm and beauty are considered as good probes of the system produced in highenergy nuclear collisions.
-In fact, they are produced in the very early stage due to the hard partonic scatterings on a time scale $\tau = O(1/m)$ where m is the rest mass of the quark.
+Heavy quarks (HQs) [1-12] such as charm and beauty are considered as good probes of the system produced in high-energy nuclear collisions.
+In fact, they are produced in the very early stage due to the hard partonic scatterings on a timescale $\tau = O(1/m)$ where m is the rest mass of the quark.
 Due to their large mass and low abundance, they can propagate in the QGP bringing almost no disturbance to it.
 Consequently, they act as good probes that can experience the whole evolution of the system created in the collisions, from the very early stage up to the hadronization stage.

-The standard approach to study the HQ dynamics in the QGP is following their position and momentum evolution by means of the Langevin equations [13-26] (see also [27]) as well as relativistic kinetic theory [9- 12, 21, 28-31].
-In the approaches based on the Langevin equation, the thermal noise, η , is usually treated as standard Wiener process, thus without correlations in time.
-In this work we relax this approximation and analyze the case in which η is time-correlated; this class of stochastic processes is called a process with memory.
+The standard approach to study the HQ dynamics in the QGP is following their position and momentum evolution by means of the Langevin equations [13-26] (see also [27,28]) as well as relativistic kinetic theory [9-12,21,29-32].
+In the approaches based on the Langevin equation, the thermal noise, $\eta$ , is usually treated as a standard Wiener process, thus without correlations in time.
+In this work, we relax this approximation and analyze the case in which $\eta$ is time correlated; this class of stochastic processes is called a process with memory.

-The prototype of Langevin equation that we consider in this work is where p is the momentum of the particle, η is the stochastic term that models the thermal noise, while the integral term on the right hand side is the dissipative force.
-In previous studies the latter is replaced by $-\gamma p$ where γ is the drag coefficient: this replacement follows from the Fluctuation-Dissipation Theorem (FDT) when η has no time correlations.
+The prototype of Langevin equation that we consider in this work is where p is the momentum of the particle, $\eta$ is the stochastic term that models the thermal noise, while the integral term on the right-hand side is the dissipative force.
+In previous studies, the latter is replaced by $-\gamma p$ where $\gamma$ is the drag coefficient: This replacement follows from the Fluctuation-Dissipation Theorem (FDT) when $\eta$ has no time correlations.

-$$\frac{dp}{dt} = -\int_0^t \gamma(t-s)p(s)ds + \eta(t), \tag{1}$$
+$$\frac{dp}{dt} = -\int_0^t \gamma(t - t')p(t')dt' + \eta(t), \qquad (1)$$

-Our goal is to analyze the motion of heavy quarks in a quark-gluon plasma, when the correlations of the thermal noise do not decay instantaneously: instead, we assume that these correlations decay over a specific time scale that we call the memory time, τ .
-Hydrodynamic fluctuations [32, 33], diffusion in the evolving Glasma [34-43], diffusion of electric charge [44], dilepton yields [45] and the electric conductivity of the quark-gluon plasma [46] are some of the physical problems where memory can play a role; for these τ lies in between 0.1 and 10 fm/c.
-In this study we treat τ as a free parameter and study its effect on a few physical quantities, namely the momentum broadening of heavy quarks and on the nuclear modification factor, R{AA} .
-For the sake of simplicity we consider the interaction of heavy quarks with a thermalized quark-gluon plasma at a fixed, constant temperature T: the diffusion coefficients that we use in the calculations are that obtained by perturbative QCD (pQCD) for high T, and by a quasiparticle model (QPM) for low T, while the dissipative kernel is related to the thermal noise by the Fluctuation-Dissipation Theorem (FDT).
+Our goal is to analyze the motion of heavy quarks in a quark-gluon plasma, when the correlations of the thermal noise do not decay instantaneously: Instead, we assume that these correlations decay over a specific timescale that we call the memory time, $\tau$ .
+Hydrodynamic fluctuations [33-35], diffusion in the evolving Glasma [36-45], diffusion of electric charge [46], dilepton yields [47], and the electric conductivity of the quark-gluon plasma [48] are some of the physical problems where memory can play a role; for these, $\tau$ lies in between 0.1 and 3 fm/c.
+In this study, we treat $\tau$ as a free parameter and study its effect on a few physical quantities, namely the momentum broadening of heavy quarks and on the nuclear modification factor, $R{AA}$ .
+The thermalization time of heavy quarks, $\tau{\text{therm}}$ , is of the order of the lifetime of the QGP.
+We emphasize that the natural limit ruggieri@lzu.edu.cn for the heavy quark dynamics with memory is $\tau/\tau{\text{therm}} \ll 1$ .
+For the sake of simplicity, we consider the interaction of heavy quarks with a thermalized quark-gluon plasma at a fixed, constant temperature T; the diffusion coefficients that we use in the calculations are those obtained by perturbative QCD (pQCD) for high T, and by a quasiparticle model (QPM) for low T, while the dissipative kernel is related to the thermal noise by the fluctuation-dissipation theorem (FDT).